camwestwood/xapi/recipes/vle/uxapi/vle-quiz-completed-input.md

 ## TIMESTAMP
 ### Description
-The time at which the user logged in to the platform
+The time at which the user completed the quiz

 ### Valid Values
 Any